 - Video Game Adaptation: Several games have been made for the series from the Famicom Convoy game of Nintendo Hard instant death to the latest PC and Xbox 360 game.

-- Wasn't That Fun?: Lampshaded in the original G1 cartoon episode "Fire on the Mountain", after Brawn and Windcharger have just survived a harrowing attack by the Decepticons.Brawn: "Retreat?
-And miss all this fun?"Windcharger: "Remind me to talk about your definition of 'fun' some time."
+- Wasn't That Fun?: Lampshaded in the original G1 cartoon episode "Fire on the Mountain", after Brawn and Windcharger are under attack by the Decepticons.Windcharger: Let's peel out of here, Brawn!

 - Welcome Titles: The openings tend to use this, except in the series that animate the Transformers in CGI.